Edgarhv/Predicting-Football-soccer-using-a-Machine-Learning-Model/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![Time original code](./Images/Regression_Models/gbr_error.PNG)    | ![Time refactored code](./Images/Regression_Models/lr_error.PNG) | ![Time refactored code](./Images/Regression_Models/opm_error.PNG)

+# Future Iterations

+* Incorporate new data

+* Divide the data by clusters  (e.g. player position)

+* Run the model for a more recent season and compare the results.

 # Role Distribution

 This week, each team member chose a shape, and We knew that each shape was responsible for a specific task.
 Also, We chose from the square, circle, triangle, and X.  Finally, We chose a figure concerning our strengths and with the help of the documentation on canvas.